 PRO: Social posts are SUPER easy and quicker than writing blog posts.

 CON: Increasing brands on social means increasing the photo shoots I have to do, the follow up and tracking, etc. While you make some money–which is great!–you could also be putting your time into a larger package with a brand and ultimately earning more income, vs. a bunch of these one-off social posts.

-PRO: Brands seems to love social right now, particularly Instagram, so you can make them happy and get paid at the same time by promoting something you love.
+PRO: Brands seem to love social right now, particularly Instagram, so you can make them happy and get paid at the same time by promoting something you love.

 CON: You’re relying on one or two platforms for income, which could be gone tomorrow, and there’d be nothing you could do.
 Your blog is more under your control, and–assuming the entire world wide web doesn’t crash tomorrow forever–is a longer term strategy that simultaneously provides valuable content to your audience.
 With Instagram and Facebook’s ever-changing algorithms, engagement is impossible to predict and my reach has been significantly impacted, no matter what I do.
 I prefer having more control and being able to reach my followers whenever I want, like with blog posts and my email list.

 In the early days of blogging, it’s exciting to get free products, samples and subscriptions.
 After a while though, the glamour fades, your cabinets are bursting with junk you’ll never use and, honestly, it gets a little old.